 Students outside of BC

-The application process for government student loans for students with permanent disabilities is different in each province.
-Consult your home province loan provider to ensure that you are submitting the correct information and forms.
+For government student loans for students with permanent disability or persistent or prolonged disability, the application process is different in each province.
+Contact your home province loan provider to ensure that you are submitting the correct information and forms.
 See information about loans for students from other provinces.

 Awards for students with a disability

 Awards in the form of scholarships and bursaries are available for students with disabilities.
-Awards range in value and eligibility criteria.
-Registration with the Centre for Accessibility is required for eligibility.
+Each award has different values and eligibility requirements.
+You must register with the Centre for Accessibility to be eligible.

 Browse awards